-You’ll see in this video that Logan dry fits the prehung door first, then refits, and continues to makes small adjustments for the prehung door and frame to make sure it is a snug and square fit.
+You’ll see in this video that Logan dry fits the prehung interior door first, then refits, and continues to make small adjustments for the prehung door and frame to make sure it is a snug and square fit.

 Caulking all trim in your home provides a smooth finished and professional look because it covers any gaps between the trim and wall making it look completely seamless.

 If you’re heading to Home Depot for renovating supplies, I know the choices can be seriously overwhelming…but after lots of trial and error, we’ve found that there are a few brand names that we can always trust…

-Below you’ll find the details steps for how to install a prehung door and a full supply list, but first I’ve summed everything up in a quick video.
+Below you’ll find the detailed steps for how to hang a prehung door and a full supply list which includes basic tools, but first I’ve summed everything up in a quick video.